mikebudzynski/apim-lab-2019-ready/readme.md

 ### See the logs in Application Insights

 1. Navigate back to the Application Insights instance **store-logs** located in your resource group.
-1. You need to wait at least a minute since generating the API usage.
+1. You need to wait a few minutes since generating the API usage.
 1. Look at the dashboards in the overview.
 1. Go to **Application map** from the menu on the left.
 1. Now you should be able to see another node for API Management: **storeapi...**.
 Click on it and then on the **Investigate performance** on the right.